OllieOlzu/Easy-32-bit-C-kernel-to-ISO/README.md

 # THINGS YOU CAN CUSTOMISE

 You can customise kernel.c of cource to change what code get executed, but apart from that you can change grub.cfg (found in iso/boot/grub/grub.cfg) where you can make a gui get displayed and time out by changing the timeout variable.
+This can be useful because if you rename the kernel.bin that just got made in iso/boot to a diffrent name, reset.sh won't delete it and you can change grub.cfg to have a second menu entry that will boot the permedent bin file, efectively making a permedent addition to your ISO, that you can run at any time in the grub GUI.

+Using this method, I made Ollie's ISO that you can find here: https://github.com/OllieOlzu/OlliesISO

 You can also change the name of the ISO file that gets made by changing variables.sh, and also if QEMU should run when build.sh is run.

 IMPORTANT: Make sure to allways run reset.sh BEFORE changing variables.sh, otherwise the previous ISO file sill still be there when reset.sh is run.